syncfusion-content/blazor-docs/blazor/file-manager/file-system-provider.md

 ```

-> **Note:** To learn more about file actions that can be performed with NodeJS file system provider, refer to this [link](https://github.com/SyncfusionExamples/ej2-filemanager-node-filesystem#key-features)
+> To learn more about file actions that can be performed with NodeJS file system provider, refer to this [link](https://github.com/SyncfusionExamples/ej2-filemanager-node-filesystem#key-features)

 ## Firebase file system provider